DOCS CANONICAL · GENERATED FROM REPO RELEASE v0.2.0-beta.1 SOURCE github.com/cubby-network/platform

 If the chain is broken, a device is in a state you can't reconcile, or the harness is refusing to boot and you need it running now:

-var/evidence/andvar/runbooks/directories intact (the team will need them for root-cause). - File the incident.
-Attach the last good bundle ID and the error output from
+2. File the incident.
+Attach the last good bundle ID and the error output from cubby verify-chain.